Amazon launches $250 mn fund to support Indian startups

-New Delhi, April 15 (IANS) E-commerce major Amazon on Thursday announced a $250 million fund -- Amazon Smbhav Venture Fund -- to invest in startups and entrepreneurs focusing on technology innovations in SMB digitisation, agriculture and healthcare.
+New Delhi: E-commerce major Amazon on Thursday announced a $250 million fund -- Amazon Smbhav Venture Fund -- to invest in startups and entrepreneurs focusing on technology innovations in SMB digitisation, agriculture and healthcare.

 The fund was announced in the opening session of Amazon India's flagship event Smbhav.
 A company said that the venture fund will invest in technology-led startups that are passionate about unlocking possibilities of a digital India.